ABLE Marine Energy Park Rosper Road, South Killingholme, Immingham DN40 3DZ

 AMEP is a very simple concept based on industrial logic that will meet the needs of the emerging renewable energy sectors.

-For a sector where proximity to market means everything to everyone, it makes sense to offer a big space in the right place, with substantial quays built to accomodate the deployment of large industrial components to the North Sea and beyond - all this, in the heart of the largest offshore wind market in the world.
+For a sector where proximity to market is paramount, it makes sense to offer a big space in the right place, with substantial quays built to accommodate the deployment of large industrial components to the North Sea and beyond – all this, in the heart of the largest offshore wind market in the world.

-AMEP offers 1,389m of new heavy duty deep water quays and 366.7 hectares (906 acres) of developable land.
-It is designed specifically for the marine renewables sector providing a multi-user facility for the manufacture, storage, assembly and deployment of next generation offshore wind turbines (OWTs) and their associated supply chain(s).
+The AMEP project has an area with 1,349m of installation quays of 598.21ha (1,478.20 acres) and a net developable area including 1,349m of installation quays of 332.58ha (821.81 acres).
+It is designed specifically for the marine renewables sector providing a multi-user facility for the manufacture, storage, assembly and deployment of next generation offshore wind turbines and their associated supply chain(s).

 The quays have been designed following extensive liaison with the offshore wind industry (developers, manufacturers and installation vessel operators).
 The facility will be fully fit for purpose, future proofed, and particularly suited for the deployment of new generation jack-up installation vessels.